cciw-uk/data-protection/Decisions and actions document.rst

 personal data, possibly with encryption and password protection.
 This could be used, for example, for leaders who download camper booking data.

-My recommendation is that we don't do this, for the following reasons:
+My recommendation is that we allow it but don't recommend it, for the following
+reasons:

 * Using encrypted devices can be hard to do correctly, and quite awkward.